appsemble/appsemble/docs/02-development/02-developing-blocks.md

 ## Testing the Block

-Open the Appsemble studio on at the base URL of Appsemble.
+Open the Appsemble studio on <https://appsemble.app>.
 Login and create your first app.
 This example app will display your new block.

 ```yaml copy filename="app-definition.yaml"
 name: Test App